Introduction

 Aspects of Judicial Appointments

-- Merit-based selection process
+- A selection process grounded in merit.

-- Statutory consultation for senior appointments
+- Statutory consultation processes for senior appointments, ensuring rigorous vetting.

 Conclusion